truonghuy89/Imgur.API.Docs/endpoints/album-endpoint.rst

 AddAlbumImagesAsync
 -------------------

-Adds an array of ids to the album.
+Adds a list of ids to the album.
 For anonymous albums, the deletehash that is returned at creation must be used.

 ::